Moby Doll: Necropsy

 Writing later, Newman and McGeer summarized: "The enervating effects of acute mycotic and bacterial infections together with the debilitated condition of the animal probably led to exhaustion and drowning in the water of low salinity."

-McGeer said, "On the day of Moby's death the salinity at Jericho was 12 parts per thousand, compared to a normal seawater level of about 35 parts per thousand."
-The extra effort of swimming 24/7 with less than accustomed buoyancy might have been the final straw.
+McGeer said the low salinity, compared to the ocean, was probably a tremendous strain for the orca to maintain buoyancy.
 Moby Doll's trainer Terry McLeod reaffirmed this view in 2015.
 In the end, McGeer laid the blame on a lack of funding from the community to create new facilities for the public aquarium.

-In the spirit of dissection dominating biology in that era, scientists coveted Moby's body parts; most fatefully, McGeer kept his brain, which became a pivotal part of the orca's legacy through Greenpeace.
+In the spirit of dissection dominating biology in that era, scientists coveted Moby's body parts.
+McGeer made the critical decision to keep Moby Doll's brain, which became a pivotal part of the orca's legacy through Greenpeace.

 Legacy

 At the Vancouver Aquarium

 Although not on display after 18 June 1964, Moby Doll generated widespread publicity, and attendances doubled.
 After this initiation into capturing orcas, aquarium officials were eager for more.
 In their scientific paper, Newman and McGeer's final words about Moby Doll were, "The experience indicated the feasibility of maintaining and possibly training killer whales in captivity."
 Sam Burich's sculpture, completed the following year, was placed in a foyer leading to a tank that would house subsequent captive killer whales, and was visible to them.